afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

 @ val nonCaseClass = new C
 nonCaseClass: C = ammonite.$sess.cmd9$C@4fd92289

-@ safeStr"This is type safe logging works only if it is either a string or a case class instance $nonCaseClass or $onlyString" cmd11.sc:1: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings ! val res11 = safeStr"This is type safe logging works only if it is either a string or a case class instance $nonCaseClass or $onlyString"
+@ safeStr"Doesn't work if there is a non-case class $nonCaseClass or $onlyString" cmd11.sc:1: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings ! val res11 = safeStr"Doesn't work if there is a non-case class $nonCaseClass or $onlyString"
                                                                                                             ^
 Compilation Failed